partykit/partykit/apps/docs/src/content/docs/quickstart.md

 Next, you will be asked to grant permissions to PartyKit.
 Once you do that, your app will be deployed to your `partykit.dev` domain, which will follow the pattern of `[your project's name].[your GitHub username].partykit.dev`.

-Provisioning of the domain may take up to 2 minutes after which **you and your friends will be able to play with it live** 🎈
+After the domain has been provisioned (up to two minutes), **share the link with your friends and play with it live** 🥳

 :::note
 Custom domains will be available in the near future.